roni-mazor/roni-mazor/README.md

 🧲 A people's person and a tech lover.
 Autodidact, ambitious, and a team player!

-🏆 I recently built a clone of Trello, check it out, it has everything!
-Jello https://jello-l37q.onrender.com/.
+🏆 I recently built a clone of Sptoify!!,check it out.
+Slotify https://slotify.onrender.com/.

 📫 You can reach me at ro6596@gmail.com